Bitcoin Is Losing the Payments War

 The “crypto-native innovators” they mention include Solana, Ripple, Tron, Polygon, Circle, Binance, PayPal, Gemini, and many more.
 All at the table, all helping shape how digital assets plug into one of the largest payment networks in the world.

-The Bitcoin community also noticed and proceeded to scoff and rolled their eyes at the omission.
-“Of course Bitcoin isn't there.
+The Bitcoin community also noticed and scoffed and rolled their eyes at the omission.
+“Of course, Bitcoin isn't there.
 It's all a scam.
 Bitcoin is all that matters.”
 Then came the usual refrain: just keep building.

 And it's not just Mastercard.

-Coinbase recently launched an initiative around 402 payments, the HTTP status code originally designated to digital value exchange on the internet.
-It has gained significant traction with mainstream technology providers including AWS, Cloudflare, Stripe, and Vercel.
+Coinbase recently launched an initiative around 402 payments, the HTTP status code originally designated for digital value exchange on the internet.
+It has gained significant traction with mainstream technology providers, including AWS, Cloudflare, Stripe, and Vercel.

 And again, the Bitcoin community stays firm: just keep building.